James Salzman

 James Salzman (born 1963) is the Donald Bren Distinguished Professor of Environmental Law with joint appointments at the UCLA School of Law and the Bren School of Environmental Science and Management at the University of California, Santa Barbara.

 Salzman graduated from Yale College and Harvard Law School, the first Harvard graduate to earn joint degrees in law and engineering.
-Prior to joining the University of California in 2015, he taught as a chaired professor with joint appointments to the environment and laws schools at Duke University and American University, and as a visiting professor at Columbia, Harvard, Stanford and Yale and at universities in Australia, China, Israel, Italy, Portugal and Sweden.
-Publishing twelve books and over 100 articles, he is the fifth most cited scholar in environmental law, with over 110,000 downloads of his articles.
+Prior to joining the University of California in 2015, he taught as a chaired distinguished professor with joint appointments to the environment and law schools at Duke University, as a visiting professor at Columbia, Harvard, Stanford and Yale, and at universities in Australia, China, Israel, Italy, Portugal and Sweden.

+Publishing thirteen books and over 100 articles, his broad-ranging scholarship has addressed topics spanning drinking water, policy design, and creating markets for ecosystem services.
+One of the most read environmental law professors in the world, his work has been translated into ten languages with over 115,000 article downloads around the globe.
+He has been the fifth most cited scholar in environmental law.

 Prior to entering academia, he worked in Paris in the Environment Directorate of the Organization for Economic Cooperation and Development and in London as the European Environmental Manager for Johnson Wax.
-His honors include election as a Fellow of the Royal Geographical Society, as well as appointments as a McMaster Fellow and Fulbright Senior Scholar in Australia, a Gilbert White Fellow at Resources for the Future, and a Bellagio Fellow at the Rockefeller Foundation, among others.
+His honors include election as a Fellow of the UK Royal Geographical Society and of the American College of Environmental Lawyers, as well as appointments as a McMaster Fellow and Fulbright Senior Scholar in Australia, a Gilbert White Fellow at Resources for the Future, and a Bellagio Fellow at the Rockefeller Foundation, among others.
 Twice voted Professor of the Year at Duke, he has lectured on every continent.